 Years later, James Earl Files claimed he was one of the shooters from behind the fence, along with Charles Nicoletti and Johnny Roselli (the mobster who tried to assassinate Castro).
 Files claimed he fired the fatal shot.
 But, of course, the story has been debunked by the FBI.
 Nicoletti and Roselli were murdered in '77 and '79, respectively, when they were called to testify before the HSCA.

 The Secret Service had no one in the area other than those riding in the motorcade.
 Brigade 2506 was a CIA-Sponsored group of Cuban exiles devoted to overthrowing Castro.
+Note this is consistent with the Morales anecdote.
 Bernard Barker was a Watergate Burglar recruited by E. Howard Hunt into the "White House Plumbers."
 That he was behind the fence shortly after the shooting casts deep suspicion on the CIA.

 Dallas PD Officer BW "Bobby" Hargis was riding his police motorcycle behind and to the left of the limousine and was splattered with JFK's blood and brain ejecta.
 He stopped his bike and ran toward where he was sure the shot originated, up the "grassy knoll."
 He was the one who coined the term "grassy knoll" to describe the location in his report.

 Lee Bowers, Tower Operator for the Union Terminal Company, had an unobstructed view of the backside of the wooden fence behind the Grassy Knoll.
 After the assassination, he tried to tell the Warren Commission what he saw but was cut off and ignored.